 In the UK, currently therapists work on a one-to-one basis with patients to train them in activities of daily living.
-Not only is this very resource-intensive but many clinicians are unfamiliar with the variety of presentations of AADS and therefore treatment is not always evidence-based.
-Furthermore, patients leaving hospital may be treated by different therapists and with different therapies in the community, so consistency and efficiency are sacrificed.
+Not only is this very resource-intensive but patients leaving hospital may be treated by different therapists offering different therapies in the community, so consistency and efficiency are sacrificed.
 However, the CogWatch system will allow the implementation of a therapy plan tailored to the needs of individual patients offering consistent and continuous rehabilitation independently of the location and/or the carer implementing the plan.